When Your Customer Is Upset: How to Deal with Negative Feedback

 Reiterate and reward

-After you take all the steps for winning your customers' predisposition back, reviving their loyalty and tweaking your company's attitude on a larger scale, go through another round of customer satisfaction survey and compare the results against your expectations to adjust your strategy.
+After you take all the steps for winning your clients' predisposition back, reviving their loyalty and tweaking your company's attitude on a larger scale, go through another round of customer satisfaction survey and compare the results against your expectations to adjust your strategy.

 Join the discussion?